-This component contains the Java JRE for the other software packages.
+This component contains the Java runtime environment that is necessary to install the other software packages.

 Storage Manager 9.1x Client (SMclient)

 This component is necessary if you intend to manage the storage subsystem from a host computer or a management station.